de0015/OSINT_Investigations/README.md

 ### Many of the above data brokers have a free tier, but you can also pay for a subscription to get more information.

 ## Local Data Sources

 Local Tax Database - Many municipalities have a tax database that you can search for property information.
 This information is usually public and can be used to find out who owns a property or what property someone owns.

 Local Criminal Database - Many municipalities and or prison systems utilize a "mug shot" database which is invaluable if the event is fairly recent.

+Local Court Database - Many municipalities have a court database that you can search for court cases.
+This information is usually public and can be used to find out if someone has been involved in a court case.

+**Note:** Many of these databases are not indexed by Google and will not show up in a Google search.
+You will need to find the website for the municipality and search the website for the database.

 ## Web Tools:
 - <a href="https//www.Whatsmyip.org"> Whatsmyip.org</a>